xuzhi2021/ChatGPTUITestRepair/README.md

 #### Element Extraction

-Element extraction and candidate selection are finished with adapted UITestFix in folder ''Extraction''.
+Element extraction and candidate selection are finished with adapted UITestFix [28] in folder ''Extraction''.

-Running old web UI test scripts with UITestFix on old webpage can store the information of each element mentioned in each statement.

-Then run old tests on the new webpage.
-UITestFix will catch  exception when breakage happens.
-It will also extract elements from new webpage.
+Setup:

+1. Build and run the web projects locally

+2. Use the Ajc compiler for the "Extraction" Java project to run the test cases

+3. Download a Chrome driver with the same version as your local Chrome browser.
+Put the driver into the folder Extraction/WebUIAutoRepair/driver.
+Specify the version in Extraction/WebUIAutoRepair/src/main/resources/config.properties(e.g., chrome_version=119)

+How to run:

+After setting up, run testcases (e.g., Extraction/WebUIAutoRepair/src/main/java/testcases/Claroline_Test_Suite/model_based_dataset/test/TestAddAdmin.java) on old web pages first and then on new web pages, and the framework will collect broken statements and information for the corresponding web elements.

+Extraction/WebUIAutoRepair/src/main/resources/config.properties:

+Specify the Chrome driver version on line 5, web project version (old or new) on line 2, algorithm (xpath (edit distance), vista2, water2, webevo, sftm2023) on line 8.

 #### Selecting Candidate